WesseloDev/GitAssignment.S1.2024/part2/answers.md

 #### 9. What does git reset do, and how can you use it?
 git reset undoes all changes made to a local repository up to a specified commit.
 You can use it to revert multiple commits at once and go back to a previous point.

+#### 10. What is the difference between git revert and git reset?
+git revert only reverts the changes of one commit. git reset can revert the changes of multiple commits.